- 6 months

 On exam day, get connected, set up, tested, verified, and ready at least an hour before exam time.
 I have taken two of these home proctored exams.
 Things break.
 There were connection and setup issues, both times.
 It got so complicated I felt sure it was part of the certification test.
 I had to file a ticket online with Kryterion, and then wait.
 It was agonizing.
 In the end things worked out well, but it is unnerving and distracting to deal with technical problems just before an exam is supposed to start.
 Fortunately, people at Kryterion’s helpdesk are kind, helpful, and forgiving if things do not start punctually.

 Remember you are watched.
 Clear your desk.
 If you move about in your chair or adjust a lamp Kryterion proctors contact you with on-screen messages.
 It is startling.
 I wore a propeller hat and Groucho Marx glasses.
 They gently indicated a tad bit of mild displeasure with that.
 Pen, paper, or writing material of any kind is prohibited.

 This article is long!
 It cites many learning resources but these are necessary as the exam is also long and hard.
 I followed what has become a standard strategy to get ready, and it seems to work:

 - Start with the official exam guide, Trailhead, and a good book to get an overview of the test and key topics.

 - Study all exam topics.
 Use a healthy mix of different learning resources: Trailhead, developer org, official documentation, text book, instructional video, articles, and practice exams.

 - Finally, use practice exams to gauge when and whether you are ready.

-There are many study resources available to aspiring Community Cloud consultants.
+There are many study resources available to aspiring Experience Cloud consultants.
 This article is written to help you find the good ones.
 I hope it helps.
 If you have comments or questions please let me know.